Technigo/project-weather-app/README.md

 # Weather App

-Current and forecast weather app with data from an API.
-Geolocation and different js and CSS animations.
+Current and weekly forecast weather app with data from an API

-## The problem

-I would totally do a different approach next time.
-I dig too deep into the syntax and how API and json works.
-Lost a lot of time with that.

-Neither doing a good layout nor cleaning the code is something that can be done in one day.
-Lesson learned.
-Especially if you're a perfectionist like I am.
-Never being satisfied enough is also something I need to work with.

-Conclusion, better time management and structure next time.

 ## View it live

 https://rautellin-weather-app.netlify.com

+## What I learned 🧠

+* The syntax behind API and JSON
+* How to use `fetch()` in Javascript
+* How to use promises in JavaScript
+* How to work with the Date() object in JavaScript
+* How to work with time difference

+## Requirements I reached 🧪

+* To fetch data from the API using fetch() in JavaScript
+* Based on the geolocation display name of city, current tempereature and weather conditions and the forecast
+* App is responsive

+## Stretch-goals I reached 🧘

+* Used geolocation
+* Used different icons depending on the current weather
+* Used different CSS animations for the navbar and for the background showing a gradient background that moves
+* Made a darkmode based on the current time
+* Added multiple cities